Summary Of All Florida Case Law About Car Brakes Where Someone Was Injured.

 Right before the case went to the jury, there was some legal maneuvering regarding withdrawals and amendments of motions, and the end result was that the case was submitted to the jury against Ford alone on both the counts of (1) negligence and (2) implied warranty.

-On appeal, the District Court of Appeal held that there was no evidence, direct or indirect, of a defective power brake booster unit which allegedly caused plaintiff’s automobile accident.
+On appeal, the District Court of Appeal held that there was no evidence, direct or indirect, of a defective power brake booster unit that allegedly caused the plaintiff’s automobile accident.
 Nor was there any evidence that the booster unit was installed by the dealer in any unusual or improper method.

 As long as the plaintiff, Mr. Holman, provides sufficient evidence to permit the jury to draw the inference of negligence, the case must go to the jury, so the jurors can decide, as reasonable men may differ as to the balance of probabilities.
 The case was returned for a jury trial.